PintaProject/user-guide/docs/rectangle.md

     &nbsp;

-3. Click and hold the mouse button (along with the shift button if you want to constrain the rectangle to a square) while you then drag to the right hand bottom corner (**B**) of your desired element.
+3. Click and hold the right mouse button while you drag the crosshair mark to the right hand bottom corner (**B**) of your desired element.
 While you drag, the rectangle dotted line selection shape appears.
+Pressing the **`Shift`** key after starting the selection and holding it down until you are finished will constaint the selection into a square.
      ![Rectangle Example](img/rectanglecreate.png)

      &nbsp;